OPTIONS Transitions to Independence

 Discover a World of Independence

-OPTIONS delivers individualized social, academic, employment, and life skills instruction.
-This life development program emphasizes independent living, life skills, self-advocacy skills, well-rounded interpersonal skills, community linkages, employability, and career development strategies.
+OPTIONS life development program emphasizes independent living, life skills, self-advocacy skills, well-rounded interpersonal skills, community linkages, employ-ability, and career development strategies.
 With the help of OPTIONS instructors, Independent Living Counselors, and specialized academic coaches, our students are successfully guided through speech and language courses, core academic skills, college preparation and participation, social skills, employment readiness classes, and community-based internships.

 OPTIONS offers two different tracks: a College Transition track with our partner – John A. Logan College, and a Certificate of Completion track, which includes a variety of vocational concentrations.
 Both offer intensive assistance, structured supervision, and supported study hours.
 Our mission is to empower students with complex learning disabilities and differences to recognize and optimize their potential throughout their lifetime.
 We advance independence by optimizing our students’ full potential so that they may lead happy, independent, productive lives.